Anne Frank House: Complete Visitor Guide & Ticket Tips (2026)

 The Bookcase & the Secret Annex

-The original hinged bookcase — designed and installed in summer 1942 — still stands at the entrance to the annex.
-You walk through it onto a narrow staircase that opens into the eight rooms where the Franks hid for 25 months.
+The original hinged bookcase, designed and installed in the summer of 1942, still stands at the entrance to the annex.
+You walk through it onto a steep, narrow staircase that opens into the rooms where the Franks and four others hid for 25 months, never able to open a window, flush during working hours, or make a sound that the warehouse staff below might hear.
+It is smaller and barer than almost everyone expects, and that emptiness is exactly the effect Otto Frank wanted when the museum opened.

 • The rooms are deliberately kept unfurnished — at Otto’s specific request when the museum opened in 1960.
 The void is itself the point.